n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 ### 1: Identifying syllables and other sequences ###

-A syllable in an Indic consists of a valid orthographic sequence that may be followed by a "tail" of modifier signs.
+A syllable in an Indic script consists of a valid orthographic sequence that may be followed by a "tail" of modifier signs.

 The Nukta, Halant/Virama, and Anudatta marks can affect syllable